Apoquel For Dogs

 JAK’s are key elements in controlling both growth and development and policing (monitoring) of cancer cells.
-They are responsibile for forming white & red blood cells and ensuring antibody-producing B-cells and T-cell surveillance wtihin your dog’s body to find and destroy abnormal cells that have become cancerous–before they become tumors.
+They are responsible for forming white & red blood cells and ensuring antibody-producing B-cells and T-cell surveillance within your dog’s body to find and destroy abnormal cells that have become cancerous–before they become tumors.

 Apoquel is dosed according to your dog’s weight.
 Remember, Apoquel is ONLY for dogs 6 lbs and over; so the recommended initial dosage for dogs 6.6 – 9.9 lbs is 1/2 of a 3.6 mg tablet.

-IMPORTANT SAFETY INFORMATION: Apoquel should not be given to dogs younger than 12 months or those with serious infections.
+Apoquel should not be given to dogs younger than 12 months or those with serious infections.
 Do not use Apoquel in breeding, pregnant, or lactating dogs.
-APOQUEL may increase the chances of developing serious infections, and may cause existing parasitic skin infestations or pre-existing cancers to get worse.
+APOQUEL may increase the chances of developing serious infections and may cause existing parasitic skin infestations or pre-existing cancers to get worse.